MainframeEL/pkg-tools/README.md

     # Create a patch configuration from the working directory and name the
     # patch file.
 This will create the patch, integrate it into the SPEC
     # file, and "reget" the sed package.
 If you need to edit or view the
-    # Proto3 config and patch, it can be found here: ~/rocky/patch/sed/r8/
+    # Proto3 config and patch, it can be found here: ~/sun/patch/sed/r8/
-    rockypatch inplace-selinux-notest.patch
+    sunpatch inplace-selinux-notest.patch

     # Now you can test your build
-    rockybuild sed
+    sunbuild sed

 ```